sprintersb/atest/README.md

 The _d64 versions are available irrespective of the layout of `long double`.

-Supported functions are the same like for IEEE single but with `l` instead of `f` at the end of the syscall name.
+Supported functions are the same like for IEEE single but with `l` instead of `f` at the end of the syscall name;
+with the one exception of `avrtest_strtold` that an ASCII string to long double, just like `strtold`.

 AVRtest will terminate with an error when the host IEEE double cannot be used for emulation.
 The functions are not available for Reduced Tiny.